wp-plugins/wp-dtree-30/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-<a href="http://www.destroydrop.com/javascripts/tree/">Dynamic tree</a>-widgets to replace the standard archives-, categories-, pages- and link lists.
+<a href="http://www.destroydrop.com/javascripts/tree/">Dynamic tree</a>-widgets to replace the standard archives, categories, pages and link lists.

 == Description ==

-This plugin generates [navigation trees](http://www.destroydrop.com/javascripts/tree/) to replace the WordPress standard archives-, categories-, pages- and link lists.
+This plugin generates [navigation trees](http://www.destroydrop.com/javascripts/tree/) to replace the WordPress standard archives, categories, pages and link lists.
 It provides you with widgets so you can use [the awesome tree navigation](http://game.hgo.se/cat/projects/3d-games/) without editing any code.
 But it also exposes several [new template tags](http://wordpress.org/extend/plugins/wp-dtree-30/installation/) if you want to get your hands dirty.

-First: to all of you who used previous versions of WP-dTree - *sorry for keeping you waiting!*

 WP-dTree 4.0 is a complete re-write, bringing the plugin up to speed with the much matured WordPress 3.x API.
 The overhaul has made WP-dTree significantly more sane and robust; handling "foreign" characters gracefully, being more in tune with your theme, playing nice with translators and offering proper fallbacks for those who surf without JavaScript.

-There is so much new functionality and so many new features that I consider WP-dTree 4.0 to be an entirely new plugin.
-This means I've had very little formal testing done (see `known issues` below).
-You might want to hang back for a week and let the early adopters work out the kinks with me.

 For those brave enough to try a .0 release - please explore and play with all the settings.
 And [let me know](http://wordpress.org/tags/wp-dtree-30) when something breaks (provide links!).